mechawolf-wd/flow/README.md

 2. Implement the `once` directive to bind events or effects that should only execute once.
 3. Cache the values in loop's expressions.
 4. Implement a handling mechanism for components' names casing. eg. CurrentDate -> `<current-date>`... (x) `<currentdate>`
-5. Investigate why would `header` component be rendered twice (due to naming conflict).

 ## Second Line of TODOs

-1. Explore how to handle nested loops effectively.
-2. Enhance the system for reactive array updates to ensure minimal DOM manipulation.
 3. Implement `ref=""` directive for referencing DOM elements.
 4. Decide whether to keep `<loop></loop>` tags inside production HTML.
 5. Cache values inside observers (computed properties) to optimize performance.